-Live Answer refers to the message played when the call is answered.
-It should contain your main message along with any key press options you like to offer, like transfer or do not call.
+Live Answer is a message that is played when the call is answered.
+You can record a custom message including the transfer digits that are available for the receiver.
 There are two (2) options you can choose for Live Answer:

 Step 3: Adding Transfer

-Transfer contains the message that will play when the transfer digit is pressed.
-It should contain a confirmation of the key press.
-For example: “Thank you.
-Your call will be transferred right now, please hold.”.
+Under Transfers you can select the audio message that will play after the transfer digit is pressed.
+It should contain a confirmation of the keypress.
+Like: “Thank you. please hold while your call is transferred to one of our representatives.

-3.1 Click on “Add Transfer” button to enable the Transfer.
+3.1 Click on the “Add Transfer” button to add a Transfer digit.

 3.2 Set your Transfer Message.
-You can either use an audio by clicking select the “Play Audio” or use a text by clicking select the “Text to Speech”.
+You can either use a pre-recorded audio by selecting the “Play Audio” or use a text by selecting the “Text to Speech”.

 3.3 Set transfer digit by selecting a digit from the dropdown under “Transfer Digit”.

 3.4 Set transfer options.
-There are four (4) transfer options you can choose:
+There are four 4 transfer options to meet your requirements:

-Hang up Immediately - this is used to hang up the call after the Transfer Message is played.
+- Hang up Immediately - this is used to hang up the call after the Transfer Message is played.
+Best suited for surveys

 Step 4: Enable Answering Machine

 Voice Broadcast Campaign supports Answering Machine Detection.
 If the Answering Machine is enabled, the system will automatically drop a voicemail if the call is picked up by a machine.